k0d3x8its/IncaFarms/README.md

 # SmartFarm
-This will monitor and control an irrigation system in relation to moisture content in the soil, uv index, temperature, humidity, and data collection.
-It runs on the Particle Boron and Particle Cloud.
-Each Boron will be a station in the irrigation system monitoring a circumference of its surrounded position.
+This will monitor and control an irrigation system.
+It runs on the ESP32 Feather.
+Nodes will exist in the irrigation system to monitor a circumference of its surrounded position.